-The Act enumerates certain rights conferred upon employees, including respect for dignity and protection of privacy, subject to the employer's legitimate interests in protecting its business, property, and workplace, or as provided by law.
+Law No. 4 of 26 January 2017 (the Labor Transformation and Flexibility Act) enumerates certain rights conferred upon employees, including respect for dignity and protection of privacy, subject to the employer's legitimate interests in protecting its business, property, and workplace, or as provided by law.